LLM Quantization Formats: INT8, INT4, GPTQ, AWQ, GGUF

 AWQ: Activation‑Aware Weight Quantization

-AWQ identifies "important" weights by activations and protects them from aggressive quantization:
+AWQ identifies "important" weights based on activations and protects them from aggressive quantization:

 from awq import AutoAWQForCausalLM